lc-cbot/workshop-austin/README.md

-# Welcome to Roll Your Own EDR/XDR/MDR
+# Welcome to Roll Your Own EDR/XDR/

+This guide will provide you with a step-by-step of all the commands we will use throughout this workshop.
+Please reference it as we move forward.
+If you have questions, feel free to ask your group moderator.